 [Disclaimer: I am not a divorce attorney or a licensed therapist.
 The information I provide is my own story and my own experience of divorce.
 Please consult professionals if you need help negotiating your divorce or parenting plan.
 I am also not a men’s rights advocate.
 I believe in equal parenting roles as they best serve the children.]

 Divorce was the biggest disruption and reset of my entire life.
 And because we had kids, I knew the way we handled the separation and business of divorce was going to be of critical importance to them.
-My Dad’s departure from the scene in my 3rd to 5th grade years, changed everything about my life.
+My Dad’s departure from the scene in my kid’s 3rd and 5th-grade years changed everything about my life.

 My concern, going into the divorce was how to protect my kids from experiencing the disruption that had blown through all of my childhood family dreams.
 Later that evening I argued with my then-wife about her request that I simply leave the house.
 “We can tell them you’re going on a business trip, or something,” she’d said, earlier in the therapy.
 She said she needed a break from the intensity.